Battle of Chenab: Battle

 In early 1764, Ahmad Shah Durrani advanced from Kabul to reassert control over Punjab.
 After crossing the Indus River, he remained for some time at Hasan Abdal before proceeding toward Rawalpindi with his commanders Shah Wali Khan, Shah Pasand Khan, and Jahan Khan Popalzai.
 The Sikh Misls, under Charat Singh Sukerchakia, Hari Singh Bhangi, and Jassa Singh Ramgarhia, assembled large forces in the region of Gujrat, Sodhra, and Shah Daula.
 Reports indicate that the Sikhs numbered over one hundred thousand men, divided into several divisions, while the Durrani army fielded about forty thousand.

 The Sikh leadership resolved not to engage the Durrani army until Ahmad Shah Durrani had crossed the Chenab River, believing that the area east of the river provided better defensive ground and supplies.
-When the vanguard of the Durrani army began to cross the river followed shortly after by Ahmad Shah Durrani and his main force the Sikh divisions had advanced from Chak Guru and engaged them.
+When the vanguard of the Durrani army began to cross the river, followed shortly after by Ahmad Shah Durrani and his main force, the Sikh divisions had advanced from Chak Guru and engaged them.
 Contemporary reports describe severe fighting along the riverbanks, with heavy losses on both sides and many soldiers drowning while attempting to cross the river amid the confusion of battle.
 After several hours of fighting, Ahmad Shah Durrani's army was forced to withdraw from the battlefield.
 During the engagement, his horse drowned while crossing the river, leading to uncertainty among his troops as to whether he had survived.
-The Afghan line collapsed, and the retreat soon turned into a rout leading to the Shah's camp being Sacked.
+The Afghan line collapsed, and the retreat soon turned into a rout, leading to the Shah's camp being sacked.
 Contemporary reports describe how, after the defeat, Ahmad Shah's forces reached the Jhelum River in disorder.
-Despite the Shah's efforts to rally his men removing his turban and urging them to stand firm no one obeyed, and units fled across the river “pell-mell, like an army without defence or transport.”
+Shah attempted to rally his men by removing his turban and urging them to stand firm, however, he failed, and Durrani units fled across the river "pell-mell, like an army without defence or transport."

-Travelling nearly thirty kurohs (approximately 90 kilometres) within a single day and night, the remnants of Ahmad Shah’s army reached Hasan Abdal, abandoning the camp, baggage, and supplies to plunder.
+Traveling nearly thirty kurohs, or about 90 km, in just a single day and night, the remnants of Ahmad Shah's army reached Hasan Abdal, abandoning the camp, baggage, and supplies to plunder.
 Rumours soon circulated that the Shah had been killed, though his supporters claimed that he had survived and crossed the Indus River with the remaining troops on 25 February 1764.